thenumbernine/symmath-lua/README.reference.md

 `symmath.match(exprA, exprB)
 `exprA:match(exprB)`
-Match one expression to another.
+Match one expression to another, optionally using Wildcards to match to portions of the expression tree.
-This is actually shorthand for equality, except in Lua the == operator won't let you return multiple values.
-The expr:match() function (and == operator) use wildcards and tree matching to return matched patterns.
 See 'Wildcard' for more information on how.

 `symmath.clone(expr)`